British Universities and Colleges Sport (BUCS)

 Show your support for the Blue & Gold!

-Around 1,500 students represent the University of Bath in British Universities and Colleges Sport (BUCS) competitions each year and the University holds a strong record of finishing high up in the overall BUCS rankings.
+Around 1,500 students represent the University of Bath and The SU Bath in British Universities and Colleges Sport (BUCS) competitions each year and the University holds a strong record of finishing high up in the overall BUCS rankings.

 Home matches are played on Wednesday afternoons at venues across the University campus including the Sports Training Village, the St John’s and SITEC pitches, and the Founders’ Hall.

 An annual Varsity fixture is also staged against Cardiff Met, with an action-packed day featuring matches across a whole range of sports.
-2022 saw the University of Bath win for a fifth successive occasion, with thousands of spectators enjoying a fantastic afternoon of student sport on campus.
-Click here to find out more.
+2023 saw the University of Bath win for a sixth successive occasion, this time in Wales.
+The 2024 edition will be staged at the Sports Training Village.